lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 {{Section A.2 of RFC9528}} specifies how to transfer EDHOC over CoAP {{RFC7252}}.
 In such a case, the EDHOC messages (possibly prepended by an EDHOC connection identifier) are transported in the payload of CoAP requests and responses, according to the EDHOC forward message flow or the EDHOC reverse message flow.
 Furthermore, {{Section A.1 of RFC9528}} specifies how to derive an OSCORE Security Context {{RFC8613}} from an EDHOC session.

 Building on that, {{I-D.ietf-core-oscore-edhoc}} further details the use of EDHOC with CoAP and OSCORE, and specifies an optimization approach for the EDHOC forward message flow that combines the EDHOC execution with the first subsequent OSCORE transaction.
-This is achieved by means of an "EDHOC + OSCORE request", i.e., a single CoAP request message that conveys both EDHOC message_3 of the ongoing EDHOC session and an OSCORE-protected application request, where the latter is protected with the OSCORE Security Context derived from that EDHOC session.
+This is achieved by means of an "EDHOC + OSCORE request", i.e., a single CoAP request message that conveys both EDHOC message_3 of the ongoing EDHOC session and the OSCORE-protected application data, where the latter is protected with the OSCORE Security Context derived from that EDHOC session.

-This section provides guidelines and recommendations for CoAP clients supporting Block-wise transfers for CoAP {{RFC7959}} and the EDHOC + OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}}.
+This section provides guidelines and recommendations for CoAP endpoints supporting Block-wise transfers for CoAP {{RFC7959}} and specifically for CoAP clients supporting the EDHOC + OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}}.
+The use of Block-wise transfers can be desirable, e.g., for EDHOC messages that include a large ID_CRED_I or ID_CRED_R, or that include a large EAD field.

-The following especially considers a CoAP client that may perform only "inner" Block-wise, but not "outer" Block-wise operations (see {{Section 4.1.3.4 of RFC8613}}).
-That is, the considered CoAP client does not (further) split an OSCORE-protected request like an intermediary (e.g., a proxy) might do.
-This is the typical case for OSCORE endpoints (see {{Section 4.1.3.4 of RFC8613}}).
+The following especially considers a CoAP endpoint that may perform only "inner" Block-wise, but not "outer" Block-wise operations (see {{Section 4.1.3.4 of RFC8613}}).
+That is, the considered CoAP endpoint does not (further) split an OSCORE-protected message like an intermediary (e.g., a proxy) might do.
+This is the typical case for CoAP endpoints using OSCORE (see {{Section 4.1.3.4 of RFC8613}}).

 ## Notation

 The rest of this section refers to the following notation.

-* SIZE_APP: the size in bytes of the application data to be included in a CoAP request.
-When Block-wise is used, this is referred to as the "body" to be fragmented into blocks.
+* SIZE_BODY: the size in bytes of the data to be transmitted with CoAP.
+When Block-wise is used, such data is referred to as the "body" to be fragmented into blocks, each of which to be transmitted in one CoAP message.

+  With the exception of EDHOC message_3, the considered body can also be an EDHOC message, possibly prepended by an EDHOC connection identifier encoded as per {{Section 3.3 of RFC9528}}.

+  When specifically using the EDHOC + OSCORE request, the considered body is the application data to be protected with OSCORE, (whose first block is) to be sent together with EDHOC message_3 as part of the EDHOC + OSCORE request.

-* SIZE_EDHOC: the size in bytes of EDHOC message_3, if this is sent as part of the EDHOC + OSCORE request.
-Otherwise, the size in bytes of EDHOC message_3 plus the size in bytes of the EDHOC Connection Identifier C_R, encoded as per {{Section 3.3 of RFC9528}}.
+* SIZE_EDHOC_M3: the size in bytes of EDHOC message_3, if this is sent as part of the EDHOC + OSCORE request.
+Otherwise, the size in bytes of EDHOC message_3, plus, if included, the size in bytes of a prepended EDHOC connection identifier encoded as per {{Section 3.3 of RFC9528}}.

 * SIZE_MTU: the maximum amount of transmittable bytes before having to use Block-wise.
 This is, for example, 64 KiB as maximum datagram size when using UDP, or 1280 bytes as the maximum size for an IPv6 MTU.